How to answer IBM interview questions

 Past IBM question: Why do you want to work for IBM?

 Be specific.
 A lot of candidates make the mistake of generalising about wanting to work for a ‘global information technology giant’, which could apply equally to IBM or any of its major competitors.
 You need to make sure your answer reflects your interest in IBM specifically and why you feel the company is the best fit for you.
 Think about what elements of the company culture appeal to you, or what kinds of projects you might get involved in.
-For example, are you impressed by IBM’s work to support equality for lesbian, gay, bisexual and transgender (LGBT) employees?
-Or are you interested in its recent work on cognitive computing?
+For example, are you impressed by IBM’s work to support equality for LGBT+ employees?
+Or are you interested in its work on artificial intelligence and machine learning?

 Past IBM question: What do you know about IBM?